The University of Texas Health Science Center at Houston

 Departments of Anesthesiology & Biochemistry and Molecular Biology

-I am a physician scientist trained in anesthesiology and critical care medicine, and a funded investigator to study the role of hypoxia-elicited adaptive responses in the context of acute organ failure.
-Many surgical patients experience acute organ injury in their perioperative hospital course, which leads to significant morbidity and mortality.
-At present, therapeutic approaches to prevent or treat acute organ injury – such as acute kidney or lung injury, intestinal inflammation or myocardial ischemia are very limited.
-My laboratory is particularly interested in studying endogenous adaptive pathways that are under the control of hypoxia-inducible factors.
-We have applied these molecular concepts in a wide range of disease models that are important for the field of anesthesiology and critical care medicine, including myocardial ischemia, acute kidney injury, liver ischemia or acute lung injury and intestinal inflammation.
-Many of our studies point towards an adaptive role for hypoxia-elicited signaling pathways, for example by attenuating hypoxia-associated inflammation or promoting ischemia tolerance.
-We are currently exploring translational approaches to take these findings from bench to bedside, and we anticipate that some of these findings will lead to novel approaches to prevent or treat acute organ injury in patients who require major surgery or suffer from critical illness.
+I am a physician-scientist trained in anesthesiology and critical care medicine and an NIH-funded investigator studying the role of hypoxia-elicited adaptive responses in the context of acute organ failure.
+Many surgical patients experience acute organ injury during the perioperative period, which leads to significant morbidity and mortality.
+At present, therapeutic approaches to prevent or treat acute organ injuries—such as acute kidney or lung injury, intestinal inflammation, or myocardial ischemia—are limited.
+My laboratory is particularly interested in studying endogenous adaptive pathways under the control of hypoxia-inducible factors.
+Many of our studies point towards an adaptive role for hypoxia-elicited signaling pathways, for example, by attenuating hypoxia-associated inflammation or promoting ischemia tolerance.
+We have applied these molecular concepts in a wide range of important disease models pertaining to anesthesiology and critical care medicine, including myocardial ischemia, ischemia or sepsis-induced kidney injury, liver ischemia, acute respiratory distress syndromes (ARDS), and intestinal inflammation.
+During the pandemic, we extended our pre-clinical studies of hypoxia-inducible factor prolyl-hydroxylases (HIF-PHIs)to include hospitalized COVID-19 patients.
+We hypothesize that patients assigned to a HIF-PHI will experience attenuated lung inflammation and long-term sequelae of SARS-CoV-2 infection.
+We anticipate that some of these findings will lead to novel approaches to prevent or treat acute organ injury in patients who require major surgery or suffer from critical illness.

-My research laboratory is particularly devoted towards providing junior investigators with unique training and career opportunities.
-As such, I have trained many scientists and physician scientists from the field of anesthesiology, surgery, immunology and critical care medicine.
-Several of my trainees went on to become funded investigators (e.g. via NIH K08 or R01 mechanisms) or took over academic leadership roles.
+In addition, my research laboratory is devoted to providing junior investigators with unique training and career opportunities.
+As such, I have trained many scientists and physician-scientists in the field of anesthesiology, surgery, immunology, and critical care medicine.
+Several of my trainees went on to become independently-funded investigators (e.g., via NIH K08 or R01 mechanisms) or assume academic leadership roles.

-Students who train in my laboratory can participate in projects that address immunologic aspects of organ injury in a wide range of model systems, including the lungs, intestine, liver, kidney or the heart.
-They will have opportunities to work in molecular approaches (PCR, Western, gene silencing, etc.) in combination with a wide range of studies in murine in vivo model systems.
+Students who train in my laboratory can participate in projects that address immunologic aspects of organ injury in a wide range of model systems, including the lung, intestine, liver, kidney, or heart.
+They will have opportunities to work on molecular approaches (PCR, Western blot, gene silencing, etc.) in combination with a variety of studies of murine in vivo model systems.

 Education & Training